Thai air control body says can ensure no disruption by protesters

 Protesters trying to topple the government are camped in central Bangkok and one faction has threatened to besiege the stock exchange and offices of the Aeronautical Radio of Thailand Ltd (AeroThai), part of the Ministry of Transport, which handles air traffic control communications.

-AeroThai's offices in central Bangkok threatened by the protesters look after planes in air space beyond 50 miles from Thai airports.
+AeroThai's offices in central Bangkok threatened by the protesters looks after planes in air space beyond 50 miles (80 km) from Thai airports.

 "AeroThai has prepared contingency plans to handle any situation that may affect our service ...
 For en-route services AeroThai has set up a back-up centre working parallel to our primary system," company president Prajak Sajjasophon told Reuters.